 Practical IIoT: IO-Link

 We want to introduce IO Link to everyone that is not familiar with it.
-For everyone invested in IIoT, Industry 4.0, Connected Enterprise, you’re going to want to know IO link, because IO Link is going to help you connect your sensors to the cloud.
+For everyone invested in IIoT, Digital Transformation, Industry 4.0, Connected Enterprise, you’re going to want to know IO link, because IO Link is going to help you connect your sensors to the cloud.

 This is Practical IIoT, solutions that are available and can easily be implemented or integrated in your facility.